 Bone scans can show increased uptake at the calcaneus, and magnetic resonance imaging can show thickening of the plantar fascia.
 However, the accuracy of these tests remains inconclusive (7) and I find that they are typically not required in order to make an accurate diagnosis.

-In long standing cases that are not responding to appropriate treatment I may send a patient for and MRI scan to assess for any other potential causes of their symptoms which are outlined below:
+In long-standing cases that are not responding to the appropriate treatment I may send a patient for an MRI scan to assess for any other potential causes of their symptoms which are outlined below:

 Differential diagnosis of plantar fasciitis